Heavy Cream 101: Nutrition Facts and Health Effects

 • First of all, measure out the required amount of milk into a bowl.

 • Next, melt the butter in a pan.
-Butter can burn quite easily, so it is important to use a low temperature and keep stirring until it is fully liquefied.
-Place the liquid butter in a bowl and allow to cool.
+Butter can burn quite quickly, so it is important to use a low temperature and keep stirring until it is fully liquefied.
+Finally, place the liquid butter in a bowl and allow to cool.

-• Once the butter has cooled, add it to the milk and stir vigorously until fully combined with a smooth consistency.
-If you prefer less effort, you can use an electric hand mixer.
+• Once the butter has cooled, add it to the milk and stir vigorously until thoroughly combined with a smooth consistency.
+If you prefer less effort, you can use an electric hand mixer (disclosure: affiliate link).

-You will now have some homemade heavy cream that you can use right away or chill for later use.
+You will now have some homemade heavy cream that you can use immediately or chill for later use.

-Key Point: We can make a heavy cream substitute at home; it only requires butter, whole milk and about 10 minutes of time.
+Key Point: It is possible to make a heavy cream substitute at home; it only requires butter, milk, and about 10 minutes of time.

 Heavy Cream Recipes

-A lot of people enjoy heavy cream, but don’t really know what to make with it.
+Many people enjoy heavy cream but don’t know what to make with it.

 For this reason, here are five delicious recipe ideas.